ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 You can select an existing trusted profile for the instance metadata service.

-**Select a trusted profile when you provision an instance** To slecect a trusted profile by using the UI, navigate to the Default trusted profile option and select a trusted profile from a list of preexisting trusted profiles.
+**Select a trusted profile when you provision an instance** To select a trusted profile, navigate to the Default trusted profile option and select a trusted profile from a list of preexisting trusted profiles.

 For more information, see [Create a trusted profile for the instance](/docs/vpc?topic=vpc-imd-configure-service&interface=ui#imd-trusted-profile-config).

 ### Toggle auto link by using the UI
 {: #auto-link-ui}
 {: ui}

 You can toggle auto link for the instance metadata service.
 When autolink is enabled, the specified trusted profile is automatically linked to the virtual server instance when the instance is provisioned.
-An instance provisioned with auto link the trusted profile is available to the instance immediatley at startup.
+On instances provisioned with auto link, the trusted profile is available to the instance immediatley at startup.
 When auto link is disabeld, the specified trusted profile must be linked to the instance for it to be used by the instace.

-**Toggle auto link when you provision an instance** To toggle auto link when you provision an instance by using the UI, navigate to the auto link setting in the Metadata window on the instance provision page.
-Toggle the auto link switch so that it displays `Enabled`.
+**Toggle auto link when you provision an instance** To toggle auto link when you provision an instance, navigate to the Secure access setting in the Metadata window on the instance provision page.
+Toggle the secure access switch so that it displays `Enabled`.

 ### Enable secure access by using the UI
 {: #secure-access-ui}
 {: ui}

 You can enable secure access to the instance metadata service.
-When secure access is enabled, the metadata service is only accessible to the virtual server instance by encrypted HTTP secure protocol (HTTPS).
-When secure access is disabled the metadata service is only accessible to the virtual server instance by unencrypted HTTP protocol.
+When secure access is enabled, the metadata service is accessible only to the virtual server instance by encrypted HTTP secure protocol (HTTPS).
+When secure access is disabled, the metadata service is accessible only to the virtual server instance by unencrypted HTTP protocol.
 Secure access is disabled by default.

-When the `metadata_service.protocol` property is `http`, the endpoint URL may contain either the service's IP address `http://169.254.169.254` or the service's hostname `http://api.metadata.cloud.ibm.com`.
-When the `metadata_service.protocol` property is `https`, the endpoint URL must contain the service's hostname `https://api.metadata.cloud.ibm.com`.
-You cannot configure the metadata service with both `http` and `https` protocols at the same time.
+Additional properties might be required in the following scenarios:

-If you are using the IBM Cloud CLI Virtual Server Instance for VPC compute resource identity login method, or the IBM Cloud SDK with [VPC Instance Authentication](https://github.com/IBM/ibm-cloud-sdk-common#authentication){: external} inside an instance with secure access to the instance metadata service enabled, certain properties might be required.
-For more information, see [Logging in as a Virtual Server Instance Compute Resource Identity](/docs/cli?topic=cli-vsi-cri-login), and [IBM Cloud Go SDK](https://github.com/IBM/go-sdk-core/blob/main/Authentication.md#vpc-instance-authentication){: external}
+- You are using the IBM Cloud CLI Virtual Server Instance for VPC compute resource identity login method.
+For more information, see [Logging in as a Virtual Server Instance Compute Resource Identity](/docs/cli?topic=cli-vsi-cri-login).
-{: important}
+- You are using the IBM Cloud SDK with [VPC Instance Authentication](https://github.com/IBM/ibm-cloud-sdk-common#authentication){: external} inside an instance with secure access to the instance metadata service enabled.
+For more information, see [IBM Cloud Go SDK](https://github.com/IBM/go-sdk-core/blob/main/Authentication.md#vpc-instance-authentication){: external}

 #### Enable secure access when you provision an instance
 {: #secure-access-ui-provisioning}
 {: ui}

-To enable secure access when provisioning an instance by using the UI, navigate to the Secure access setting in the Metadata window when you **Create** an instance from the **Virtual server instances for VPC** page.
+To enable secure access when provisioning an instance, navigate to the Secure access setting in the Metadata window when you **Create** an instance from the **Virtual server instances for VPC** page.
 Toggle the secure access switch so that it displays `Enabled`.

 #### Enable secure access on an existing instance
 {: #secure-access-ui-existing}
 {: ui}

-To enable secure access on an existing instance by using the UI, navigate to the Secure access setting on the **Instance details** page of your instance.
+To enable secure access on an existing instance, navigate to the Secure access setting on the **Instance details** page of your instance.

 ### Set the metadata hop limit by using the UI
 {: #set-hop-limit-ui}
 {: ui}

 You can set the hop limit for IP response packets from the metadata service.
-The hop limit can be any value from 1 to 64.
+The hop limit can be any value from 1 (default) to 64.
+The metadata service must be enabled.

 #### Set the metadata hop limit when you provision an instance
 {: #set-hop-limit-ui-provisioning}
 {: ui}

-To set the hop limit when you provision an instance by using the UI, navigate to the Hop limit setting in the Metadata window in the Metadata window when you **Create** an instance from the **Virtual server instances for VPC** page.
-Input a value for the hop limit setting.
+To set the hop limit when you provision an instance, go to the Hop limit setting in the Metadata window when you **Create** an instance from the **Virtual server instances for VPC** page.
+Specify a hop limit value between 1 and 64.

 #### Set the metadata hop limit on an existing instance
 {: #set-hop-limit-ui-existing}
 {: ui}

-To set the hop limit on an existing instance by using the UI, navigate to the Hop limit setting setting on the **Instance details** page of your instance.
-Input a value for the Hop limit setting.
+To set the hop limit on an existing instance, go to the Hop limit setting setting on the **Instance details** page of your instance.
+Specify a hop limit value between 1 and 64.

 ## Configure metadata settings on an existing instance with the CLI
 {: #metadata-config-cli}